andf-crl/docs/v2.1/authorization.md

 ## Example

-For the purpose of this example, you need an [enterprise license](enterprise-licensing.html) and one CockroachDB node running in insecure mode:
+For the purpose of this example, you need an [[enterprise.license](cluster-settings.html#setting-enterprise-license)](enterprise-licensing.html) and one CockroachDB node running in insecure mode:

 {% include copy-clipboard.html %}
 ~~~ shell